ostrya/PresencePublisher/README.md

 [<img src="https://f-droid.org/badge/get-it-on.png" alt="Get it on F-Droid" height="75">](https://f-droid.org/packages/org.ostrya.presencepublisher)

 A simple app that regularly publishes to a configurable MQTT topic whenever connected to a given WiFi network.
 This can be used to integrate the presence of your phone in home automation.
+Several networks can be configured at once and the message to be sent can be configured for each network.

+Additionally, if your MQTT server is available on the internet, you can also choose to send messages whenever you are not connected to any of the configured WiFi networks.

 The app uses the built-in Android alarm manager, so notifications are sent even if the phone is in stand-by.